 We recognise that children who have been neglected or abused or witness abuse are likely to present with social, emotional and/or mental health needs.
-Our Children looked After (CLA) are particularly vulnerable as are our children, at Wren's Nest, who have special educational needs or disabilities.
+Our Children in Care (CiC, also known as Children Looked After or CLA) are particularly vulnerable as are our children, at Wren's Nest, who have special educational needs or disabilities.
 School may be the only safe, stable, secure and predictable element in their lives.
 We will endeavour to support the pupil, as appropriate, through:

-- The ethos which promotes a positive, supportive and secure environment and gives pupils a sense of being valued. - The Behaviour, LAC, and SEND policies which also support vulnerable pupils at WN. - The Nurture Group and The Pod - An educational psychologist working at Wren's Nest, one day per week. - Additional mentoring support from the team of Learning Mentors. - Liaison with other specialist agencies who may support the pupil such as Dudley's Children's Services. - Child and Adolescent Mental Health Service (CAMHs), - Looked After Children's Education Services (LACES), - Educational Psychology services as well as those run by the voluntary sector eg Barnardos etc.
+- The ethos which promotes a positive, supportive and secure environment and gives pupils a sense of being valued. - The Behaviour, CiC, and SEND policies which also support vulnerable pupils at WN. - The Nurture Group and The Pod - An educational psychologist working at Wren's Nest, one day per week. - Additional mentoring support from the team of Learning Mentors. - Liaison with other specialist agencies who may support the pupil such as Dudley's Children's Services, - o Child and Adolescent Mental Health Service (CAMHs), - Looked After Children's Education Services (LACES), - Educational Psychology services as well as those run by the voluntary sector eg Barnardos etc.

-KCSIE 2021 recognises the vulnerabilities of Children Looked After and children with SEND pages 41-46 and both the governing body and the CLA designated teacher (Mrs Vivash) and SENCO (Miss Harris) follow the requirements of the document.
+KCSIE 2022 recognises the vulnerabilities of Children in Care and children with SEND and both the governing body and the CLA designated teacher and SENCO (Miss Harris) follow the requirements of the document.